conan-io/conan-io.github.io/_posts/2021-03-10-New-conan-release-1-34.markdown

 comments: false
 title: "Conan 1.34 : New lockfile feature \"bundles\", Resource shift to Conan V2.0, Merged Tribe Proposals"
+meta_title: "Version 1.34 of Conan Package Manager is Released"
+meta_description: "Conan 1.34 brings a few feature additions and a handful of bug fixes.
+New lockfile feature \"bundles\", Resource shift to Conan V2.0, Merged Tribe Proposals"
 ---

 Conan 1.34 brings a few feature additions and a handful of bug fixes.
 The short